aysark/cuddly-telegram/README.md

 At the end of the day, when using DOM elements using JS, JS is really just glue code between C++ objects.

-JS is single threaded.
+JS is single threaded  (but the browser is multi).
 At any given time, only one task can be done only.

 JS hoisting, function declarations (not impl) get hoisted to the top on file load.
 In JS2015, `let` is block scoped but `var` is function scoped.